 - Cyndi Balladares, head of YPA Miami

-Nathalie M. de Almagro serves as commercial counsel for NBCUniversal Media, LLC.
-At NBCUniversal, Nathalie supports the business by providing legal advice concerning a variety of corporate legal matters regarding NBCUniversal’s operations in Latin America and the Caribbean, with a focus on affiliate/operator distribution deals, pan-regional advertisement deals, regulatory compliance, and corporate governance.
-Prior to joining NBCUniversal, Nathalie was an associate within the Litigation, Arbitration, and Employment practice group of Hogan Lovells US LLP, where she worked on a variety of complex commercial litigation matters while maintaining an active pro bono practice.
-Nathalie graduated first in her class from Florida International University College of Law.
-She also served as Executive Managing Editor of the FIU Law Review and founding board member of the FIU Business Law Society.
+Nathalie M. de Almagro serves as commercial counsel for NBCUniversal.
+In this role, Nathalie provides legal advice regarding NBCUniversal’s operations in Latin America and the Caribbean, with a focus on distribution deals, regulatory compliance, and corporate governance.
+Prior to joining NBCUniversal, Nathalie was an associate within the Litigation, Arbitration, and Employment practice group of Hogan Lovells US LLP.
+Her practice focused on representing clients spanning a range of industries, including health care and transportation, in a variety of complex litigation and arbitration matters, while also maintaining an active pro bono practice.
+In 2019, Nathalie graduated first in her class from Florida International University College of Law, where she also served as executive managing editor of the FIU Law Review and founding board member of the FIU Business Law Society.
 As a proud Cuban American, Nathalie is passionate about celebrating the virtues of Latin America and the Caribbean as well as finding solutions to the challenges facing the region.

 Tyler Crowe is a Manager of IP, International at the U.S. Chamber of Commerce's Global Innovation Policy Center (GIPC).
 He is primarily responsible for leading the Chamber’s Special 301 submission, GIPC’s IP Scholars and Champions program, and GIPC’s engagement in strategic markets.
 Before joining the Chamber, Tyler spent nearly four years with the Global Policy team at the Motion Picture Association, where he consulted with World Bank researchers on market access barriers in audiovisual services trade, briefed U.S. government officials on IP trends in emerging markets, and traveled through China to assess commercial opportunities in that country's theatrical film market.
 He started his career interning in the trade and investment section at the Embassy of Brazil in Washington.
 Originally from Ellicott City, Maryland, he holds a B.A. in Chinese and a certificate in international agriculture and natural resources from the University of Maryland-College Park.
 He speaks Brazilian Portuguese, Spanish, French, and (some) Mandarin Chinese.